sillsdev/ptx2pdf/docs/ptx2pdf/milestones.md

 is that there are a few drop chapter numbers that occur mid paragraph.
 Since USFM says that paragraphs occur under a chapter marker.
 There is a special paragraph marker for the non paragraph break: `\nb`.
-To achieve the cutout we have verious things to set up in the chapter marker itself.
+To achieve the cutout we have various things to set up in the chapter marker itself.
 We start by squirrelling away the `\c` paragraph style.
 After this, there are two parts to the chapter marker processing.
 We start with the pattern matching chapter that collects the chapter number and